oat-sa/extension-tao-publishing/README.md

 After delivery was created and tested on the authoring environment it can be published to a remote environment(s).

-To publish delivery to a remote environment(s):
-- open delivery in back office
+- open the delivery in the back office
-- in actions panel press "Publish To Remote" button
+- in actions panel press *Publish To Remote* button
 - select one or more of available environments
-- press "Publish"
+- press *Publish*

-For each of the selected remote environments, a new background task will be created.
-This task will send QTI test package, exported when the delivery was created, and delivery metadata to the selected remote environment.
-After that, it will check the status of test import and delivery compilation on a remote environment.
-The task will be completed only when delivery compilation on a remote environment is completed (or failed).
+There will be a new background task for each environment.
+This task will send the QTI test package along with the corresponding metadata to the environment.
+It will monitor the progress of test import and delivery compilation.
+The task will end once either the compilation is complete or in when it fails.